-As shown in Chib and Ramamurthy (2010), efficient MCMC estimation automatically delivers an efficient estimate of the conditional posterior ordinate $\pi(\theta_b, \ldots, \theta_B, z{1:T} | \mathcal{M}, y{1:T}, \theta_1^, \ldots, \theta{b-1}^)$ from the output of the reduced MCMC simulation in which θ_b is a fixed block and the remaining structural parameters, if any, form random blocks.12 Figure 4 displays the sequence of posterior ordinate and marginal likelihood estimates from the best fit model, as functions of the number of MCMC draws, for efficient and (relatively) less efficient TaRB-MH implementations.
-These estimates settle down quickly (after say 1,000 draws are made) and converge to the same limit point, leading to an estimated log marginal likelihood of about -1579.65 with a numerical standard error of about 0.12.
+We recommend the Chib and Jeliazkov (2001) method because it is reliable and because other methods do not generalize to our high-dimensional DSGE models with non-Gaussian and/or nonlinear latent variables.8 As shown in Chib and Ramamurthy (2010), efficient MCMC estimation automatically delivers an efficient estimate of the conditional posterior ordinate $\pi(\theta_b, \ldots, \theta_B, \lambda{1:T}, h{1:T} | \mathcal{M}, y{1:T}, \theta_1^, \ldots, \theta{b-1}^)$ from the output of the reduced MCMC simulation in which θ_b is a fixed block and the remaining structural parameters, if any, form random blocks.9 The marginal likelihood estimation is implemented in the following block of code.
+The estimation results will be stored in the MATLAB data file tarb_reduce.mat, which is saved to the subfolder "user/ltw17".

+Figure 5 displays the sequence of posterior ordinate and marginal likelihood estimates from the best fit model, as functions of the number of MCMC draws, for efficient and (relatively) less efficient TaRB-MH implementations.
+These estimates settle down quickly (after say 1,000 draws are made) and converge to the same limit point, leading to an estimated log marginal likelihood of about -1,579.65 with a numerical standard error of about 0.12.
 This underscores the point that, since the Chib (1995) method is underpinned by whatever MCMC algorithm is used in the posterior simulation, the efficiency of the MCMC simulator is germane to the calculation of the marginal likelihood.

-3.3.2 Regime Comparison
+5.2 Regime Comparison

-Because regimes M and F of the Leeper, Traum and Walker (2017) model imply completely different mechanisms for price level determination and therefore different policy advice, identifying which monetary-fiscal regime produced the real data is key to making good policy choices.
-While it is difficult to explore the entire model space, we perform extensive regime comparisons by estimating the marginal likelihood for both regimes with four choices of $\nu \in \{2.1, 5, 15, 30\}$ and three choices of $\phi_s \in \{0.1, 0.5, 0.95\}$, $s \in \{a, b, i, p, w, m, g, z\}$.
-The resulting model space contains a total of 24 relevant models that are simultaneously confronted with the data over the period from 1967:Q3 to 2008:Q4, similar in spirit to the Bayesian model scan framework proposed by Chib and Zeng (2019).13
+Because regimes M and F of the Leeper, Traum, and Walker (2017) model imply completely different mechanisms for price level determination and therefore different policy advice, identifying which policy regime produced the real data is key to making good policy choices.
+While it is difficult to explore the entire model space, we perform extensive regime comparisons by estimating the marginal likelihood for both regimes with four choices of the degrees of freedom $\nu \in \{2.1, 5, 15, 30\}$ and three choices of the volatility